 The final decision to make prior to the assessment is the acceptable risk of the corporation.
 What is acceptable?
 Does the team agree?
 Does further discussion need to take place?
 Without knowing what is acceptable, the assessment will screech to a halt very quickly.

 Conducting the proper pre-work is critical to an orderly, efficient risk assessment in an industrial plant safety program.
 Planning and preparation are the key to ensuring machine safety throughout your plant.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our risk assessment and industrial safety services, contact Tim Lemoine, PE, Director of Engineering, at (419) 897-7200 x 420.
+To learn more about our risk assessment and industrial safety services, contact Tim Lemoine, PE, Senior Director of Strategic Technology.

 Tags: Tim Lemoine, PE / Industrial Automation Engineering / Industrial Plant Management / Industrial Plant Safety / Industrial Safety / Industrial Safety Service / Machine safety / Manufacturing Operations Management / Manufacturing Plant Safety / Risk Assessment / Safety / Improvement / Upgrades